 If your children or parents traveling with you want to share the same living space and you are a party of more than four people, then a suite is your best option.
 Large suites accommodate up to 8 guests.
 Some rooms are on multiple levels, with the feeling of a small apartment.

-Some suites will have an additional bathroom and eating area so meals can be delivered to your room if you wish.
+Some suites will have an additional bathroom and eating area to have meals in your room if you wish.
 And when the cost is shared, you may find your per person price is worth the extra for the amenities a suite this size offers you.
 It’s a perfect choice for a multi-generation cruise.

 3. Priority boarding and tendering

 No matter how often you have been on a cruise ship, cruise embarkation day can be stressful.
-Rather like skipping the line at an amusement park, priority boarding, which is included as a perk with your suite booking, saves all that are waiting around at the port.
+Much like skipping the line at an amusement park, priority boarding included as a perk with your suite booking saves prolonged waiting around at the port.

 This can take time, and if you are unlucky, you may not reach shore with the chance to start exploring your destination until around 10 or 11 am, shortening your day.
-If you are a cruise ship suite guest you will be first on that boat in the morning with priority tendering.
-This way, you have the whole day ahead of you before you make it back to your ship before it leaves the port.
+If you are a suite guest, you will be first on that boat in the morning with priority tendering.

 Some cruise lines offer evening dining at two specific seatings—the early seating, often around 6 pm.
 And the late seating, at around 8.30 pm.
 And then there is the option of choosing yourself.
 Royal Caribbean calls this My Time Dining.